-SAN FRANCISCO — A confused stoner participated in a sleep-study program last week, despite falsely believing the nocturnal testing session would actually be a thoughtful dissection of the doom-metal band Sleep’s seminal album Dopesmoker, according to research reports.
+SAN FRANCISCO — Confused stoner Tyler Harrison participated in a sleep-study program believing the nocturnal testing session would actually be a thoughtful dissection of the doom-metal band Sleep’s seminal album Dopesmoker, according to research reports.

-Harrison was initially disappointed when he realized he misunderstood, but changed his tune after learning about the study’s perks.
+Harrison was initially disappointed when he realized the true purpose of his presence, but changed his tune after learning about the study’s perks.

 “These beds are insane.
-They have clean sheets, and aren’t just mattresses laying on the floor.
+They have clean sheets.
+They aren’t just mattresses laying on the floor.
 I feel like the King of England, man,” said Harrison.
 “Plus, they give me endless saltine sleeves.
 I just slaughter them, yo.”

 The scientists conducting the survey at the CPMC Research Institute were reportedly fascinated by their cooperative new subject.